wubuku/Dapp-LCDP/README.md

 * **Applications are open to integration and are extensible**.
 Applications developed by low-code platforms should have open APIs as well as the ability to use external APIs and be extensible using general-purpose languages.

+In our opinion, a "true" low-code platform has yet to be born in the decentralized world.
+It is all up to us to deliver.

 ## Value proposition to the Move blockchain ecosystem

 We love the revolutionary innovation of "resource-oriented programming" in the Move language.
 We believe that the combinability of resources can greatly accelerate the pace of innovation in the Move ecosystem, making it more likely that killer applications will emerge that have never been seen on other public blockchains.